National Sheep Industry

 The Mission of the National Sheep Industry Improvement Center is to improve the infrastructure of the U.S. sheep industry by strengthening and enhancing the production and marketing of sheep and sheep products.

 Financial assistance provided by the Center is to accomplish one or more of the following goals in harmony with the Center's purposes as stated in the Food, Conservation, and Energy Act of 2008 (Pub.
 L. 110-246).

 The Center may use grants and other appropriate means to benefit the Sheep industry.

-The Center may use grants to provide funding for research on new products, technologies, or knowledge that will improve the efficiency, profitability, or quality of the sheep industry, and as seed money for the production and commercialization of new and innovative products or processes.
+The Center may use grants to provide funding for research on new products, technologies, or knowledge that will improve the efficiency, profitability, or quality of the sheep industry.

 1. Eligible grant purposes

 Grant purposes must be consistent with the statutory purposes of the Center and the goals stated in the strategic plan.
 Grants will be used to contribute to basic production research and efforts to commercialize new services and products; new processes that can be utilized in the production of sheep products, and new enterprises or cooperatives that can add value to sheep products through processing or marketing.
 They include but are not limited to the following:

 A. Contributions to production research such as: sheep disease prevention and control; predator control, and genetic and reproductive performance.

 B. Technology research, investigations, and basic feasibility studies in any field or discipline for the purpose of generating principles, facts, technical knowledge, new technology, or other information that may be useful to the sheep industry in the development and commercialization of new products, processes, or services.

 C. The collection, interpretation, and dissemination of principles, facts, technical knowledge, new technology, or other information that may be useful to the sheep industry in the development and commercialization of new products, processes, or services.